10 questions to ask mortgage lenders

 Is there anything that could delay my closing?

 Yes, buying a home is a complex process with many stages and requirements.
 While delays are normal, the best way to avoid them is to stay in touch with your lender and provide the most up-to-date documentation as quickly as you can.
-Bank of America customers can use the Home Loan Navigator to help manage their mortgage application.
+Bank of America clients can use the Home Loan Navigator® to help manage their mortgage application.

 - Pre-qualification is neither pre-approval nor a commitment to lend; you must submit additional information for review and approval.